awslabs/amazon-s3-find-and-forget/docs/LOCAL_DEVELOPMENT.md

 to automatically deploy these artefacts
 - `make deploy-vpc`: Deploys only the VPC CloudFormation template
 - `make deploy-cfn`: Deploys only the CloudFormation template
-- `make deploy-containers-override`: Manually packages and deploys the Forget task Docker image to ECR via the AWS CLI rather than using CodePipeline.
+- `make redeploy-containers`: Manually packages and deploys the Forget task Docker image to ECR via the AWS CLI rather than using CodePipeline.
-- `make deploy-frontend-override`: Manually packages and deploys the frontend React app to S3 via the AWS CLI rather than using CodePipeline.
+- `make redeploy-frontend`: Manually packages and deploys the frontend React app to S3 via the AWS CLI rather than using CodePipeline.
 - `make start-frontend-remote`: Opens the frontend of the deployed Amazon S3 Find and Forget solution